Embraser01/typoas/README.md

-    -o, --output [path]            Path where to write the generated TS file -e,--generate-enums            Generate enums instead of literal string types where possible -p,--prettier                  If set, the generated file will be formatted with Prettier --js-doc, --no-js-doc          Whether to add JS Doc to the generated code (default: true) --wrap-lines-at                Define a maximum width for JS Doc comments, 0 to disable (default: 120) --only-types                   Use it to only generate types in #components/schemas/
+    -o, --output [path]            Path where to write the generated TS file -e,--generate-enums            Generate enums instead of literal string types where possible -p,--prettier                  If set, the generated file will be formatted with Prettier -r,--full-response-mode        Enabled by default, generate functions that only throws on network errors, can be disabled using --no-full-response-mode
+    --js-doc, --no-js-doc          Whether to add JS Doc to the generated code (default: true) --wrap-lines-at                Define a maximum width for JS Doc comments, 0 to disable (default: 120) --only-types                   Use it to only generate types in #components/schemas/